wenhongg/starter.django-react/README.md

 1. In the Dockerfile, uncomment the line `ADD . /var/www` .
 This ensures the contents of the directory is copied into the container.
 2. Modify ONLY the request URLs from React; change them from `localhost:8000/django/a/b/c` to `your-server.com/django/a/b/c`.
 3. Modify .env files accordingly.

+### Rancher deployment

+1. Add container to load balancer with port 80.
+2. Add volumes for log and media folders.

 ## Important details